 - a.
-Within any secondary watershed protection area, lots which are connected to both City water and sewer utilities and have a total maximum impervious surface of more than 3,500 square feet may have an impervious coverage of more than 12% and less than 24%; provided that the first 1⁄2 inch of stormwater which directly or indirectly runs off the surfaces in excess of 12%, from the lot is: - Retained for either infiltration into the soil or for evaporation into the air; - ii.
-Detained for at least a 12-hour period; or - iii.
-Captured by an approved stormwater treatment device. - b.
-Additional impervious surface coverage is allowed in secondary reservoir watershed protection areas when the first inch of rainfall (including the amount from the first 24% impervious surface coverage) is captured by a wet pond.
+Within any secondary watershed protection area, lots which are connected to both City water and sewer utilities and have a total maximum impervious surface of more than 3,500 square feet may have an impervious coverage of more than 12% and less than 24%; provided that the first 1⁄2 inch of stormwater which directly or indirectly runs off the surfaces in excess of 12%, from the lot is: - i.
+Retained for water harvesting and use on the site, infiltration into the soil, evaporation into the air, or a combination of these; - ii.
+Detained for at least a 12-hour period; - iii.
+Captured by an approved stormwater treatment device; or - iv.
+A combination of the above. - b.
+Built area coverage of 24% or higher is allowed in secondary reservoir watershed protection areas when the first inch of rainfall (including the amount from the first 24% built area coverage) is captured by an approved stormwater treatment device.
+Such runoff must be managed in accordance with Sec.
+9.5.3.C.3 below.